Beovolytics-Inc/Projects/www/landingpage/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Integrating with Egret Admin template
+## Integrating with Beovolytics Admin template

 Folder structures are same for both projects.
-  You just need to copy home module and uncomment few lines in Egret Admin.
+You just need to copy home module and uncomment few lines in Beovolytic Admin Dashboard.

-  1. Replace Egret Admin's `home` with Angular landing's `home` folder inside `app/views`.
+  1. Replace Beovolytucs Admin's `home` with Angular landing's `home` folder inside `app/views`.
   2. Uncomment `@import "views/landing";` inside `assets/styles/scss/_views.scss`
   4. Open `/views/home/home.routing.ts` and set one path empty `{ path: '', component: HomeOneComponent }` otherwise http://localhost:4200/home will show a blank page.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).